All Episodes

 And in fact, most people aren't.

-I brain starts getting fertile on me here, and I sound discombobulated.
+My brain starts getting fertile on me here, and I sound discombobulated.

-Results show long lasting shadows associated with events like serious disability, divorce, widowhood, and getting laid off.
+Results show long-lasting shadows associated with events like serious disability, divorce, widowhood, and getting laid off.

 The boost from getting married, on the other hand, seems to dissipate after about two years.

-That's I'm thinking that long.
+I'm thinking that long.

-I mean, that's this pretty optimistic.
+I mean, this is pretty optimistic.

 What about the joys of having children?